 That's a really interesting post - I like the idea and using "the [word removed in order to comply with Google's Publisher Policy]" to mean the Devil or Dark One makes some sense.
 The rhyme is for choosing

 and drawing lots is a method of letting the supernatural powers decide.
 To eliminate

 the Devil from the choice would be consistent with the use of the rhyme.

 Latin was rarely in the knowledge of the peasantry and it is easy to see how such a word as "inimicus" could become "eeny" or eeny-meeny -especially if children were copying misheard and probably badly-spoken latin.

-These days "nigger" is replaced by numerous alternatives - as it is generally regarded as offensive to 'black' people.
+These days [word removed in order to comply with Google's Publisher Policy] is replaced by numerous alternatives - as it is generally regarded as offensive to 'black' people.